 So, I unpicked it again and cut a size 12, no FBA.
 Size 12 fit good enough.
 I might try a size 10 next time.

-My family and I are going on a cruise this spring and I remember from past cruises there's always a fancy dress night.
-I wanted to make my own fancy dress an I had an actual place to wear it.
-Win-Win!
-Cue the Butterick pattern that I've had in my arsenal for a while.
+My family and I are going on a cruise this spring and I needed fancy dress.
+I wanted to make my own dress.
+Cue the Butterick pattern that I've had in my pattern arsenal for a while.
 I had yards and yards of fabric leftover from a Halloween project.

 I decided to make the B5882 dress because I had nothing to lose.
-My fabric wasn't anything I had an attachment to, I just dove in!
-I did make a muslin first because I almost always have to do an FBA.
-But...no FBA was needed this time.
+My fabric wasn't anything I had an attachment to so, I just dove in!
+I did make a bodice muslin first because I almost always have to do an FBA.
+But, no FBA was needed this time.
 Shock and awe!

-My mama gave me a small bag of vintage sewing things she found while rummaging through the garage.
-She thought I might like them, and she was right!
-So, I had to share.
+My mama gave me a small bag of vintage sewing items she found while rummaging through the garage.
+She thought I might like them, and she was right, and I had to share.

 Hi there, I'm Annette and I love eating and sewing.
 I usually have a cup of coffee or tea with me, but not next to my machine because I'd probably spill it.
 I am the reason we can't have nice things.